tuhin974/Sentinel/README.md

 # 👨‍💻 Internship Project

-This project was developed during my internship at **Infyntrek Systems** as a real-world backend and machine learning integration project focused on real-time log anomaly detection.
+This project was developed during my internship at **Infyntrek Systèmes** as a real-world backend and machine learning integration project focused on real-time log anomaly detection.

 ---